wkgcass/vproxy/doc/lb-example.md

 #### 1. Start

-Start vproxy instance, and create a `RESPController` for management:
+Start vproxy instance, and configure a `RESPController` for management:

 ```
 tmux